Updated: September, 2021

 Ok with our big-picture modeling out of the way we can finally start getting our hands dirty.

 The first thing we're going to do is set up our Products and Prices in Stripe.
 You may want to follow Stripe's guide to setting up a Subscription as we get started.
-We'll reference this page heavily throughout this article.
+We'll reference this page throughout this section.

 So, starting with Steps 1 and 2 in the guide, go ahead and create three Products with the names above (or use your own if you prefer).
 For each Product, add two Prices—one billed monthly and one billed annually.
 Set your prices up however you like.
 In our example, we've made the Annual plan cost 10x the monthly (so you get two months free by opting for annual billing—a common SaaS pricing model).